BenjaTK/benjatk.github.io/_posts/2024-08-01-whoareyou.md

 A procedural generation addon for Godot 4, including support for 2D and 3D, chunk loading, a lot of customization, and more.

-![Different types of generated terrain](https://github.com/BenjaTK/Gaea/raw/main/docs/assets/generators-showcase.png)
+![Different types of generated terrain](https://github.com/BenjaTK/Gaea/raw/main/docs/assets/generators-showcase.png) *Some of the different types of terrain Gaea allows making.*

 I don't really remember why I made this.
 I was bored ig.
 But it skyrocketed into something much bigger than I would've expected.
 It got featured in YouTube videos, has almost 1k stars and has been constantly growing since I made it.

 [![How to Create Procedural Generation in Godot 4](https://github.com/BenjaTK/Gaea/raw/main/docs/assets/devworm-thumbnail.jpg)](https://youtu.be/oB1xsCcO9wI "How to Create Procedural Generation in Godot 4")
 [![10+2 AWESOME ADDONS for GODOT 4 by MrElipteach](https://github.com/BenjaTK/Gaea/raw/main/docs/assets/mrelipteach-thumbnail.jpg)](https://youtu.be/-FQNPCB7e3s?t=144&si=myv2OsGoLa7jiUfi "10+2 AWESOME ADDONS for GODOT 4 by MrElipteach")